vaginessa/your-vGF/README.md

-# solve an interesting problem
+# virtual girlfriend with reminders
-# Time to solve
+# Time to get laid